GREEN SHIP RECYCLING

 A ship recycling plan should include a Safety & Health Plan, an Environmental Compliance Plan, and an Operational Plan.
 Our company can manage the whole procedure of the recycling of your ship – from port exportation to the deliverance of the “Statement of Completion” with applicable regulations.

-To learn more about OSM Thome’s Ship Recycling and Costs contact us!
+To learn more about OSM Thome’s Green Ship Recycling and Costs contact us!

 THE STEPS TOWARDS SUSTAINABLE SHIP RECYCLING

 OSM Thome assists the shipowners with contract preparations with the recycling facility and preparation of documentation and records to meet the requirements of the IMO Hong Kong Convention and/or the EU Ship Recycling Regulation and its guidelines, the Inventory of Hazardous Materials (IHM), Ship Recycling Facility Plan (SRFP), Ship Recycling Plan (SRP), Statement of Completion (SoC), and class survey statement (Independent Regulatory Review Commission – IRRC).
 In addition, a Ship Recycling Facility (SRF) monitoring program will be developed.